Innovimax-SARL/saxon-he/hec/Saxon.C.API/readme.md

 #### PHP extension: ####

 A built php extension module is included in the Saxon/C distrubtion, see the directory 'php-library-module'.
  See the file saxon.so (Available for Linux and Mac OS).
-This was built using the php 5.5 version.
+This was built using the php 7.2 version.
+ For PHP5 please copy files in the PHP5-Build directory into the Saxon.C.API directory.

 To build the php extension follow the steps below: